dengking/Linux-OS/docs/Programming/Virtualization/Linux-containers/docker/index.md

 ### What is a container?

-To summarize, a container:

-1、is a runnable instance of an image.
+To summarize, a container is a runnable instance of an image.
 You can create, start, stop, move, or delete a container using the DockerAPI or CLI.

-> NOTE:
+> NOTE: 如process 和 program的关系
 >
-> 一、如process 和 program的关系